switchboard-xyz/-deprecated-vrf-cpi-example/README.md

   VRFPUBKEY     publicKey of the Switchboard VRF Account to request a new randomness value for

 OPTIONS
+  --payer       filesystem path of keypair file that will pay for, and be authority for, any new accounts --cluster     Solana cluster to interact with.
+Defaults to devnet --rpcUrl      custom RPC endpoint for faster response times.
+Defaults to clusters default endpoint.

 EXAMPLE
   $ ts-node src benchmark EY5zeq17vsMo8Zg1odbEqG6x4j4nrQo5jQ5b7twB2YoH  --payer secrets/payer-keypair.json